csaf-auxiliary/csaf-website-relaunch/README.md

 - **disableKinds**: Specifies which kinds of content to disable.
    The page types required for generating list-pages are disabled.

+- **baseUrl**: Specifies the root URL of your site, which is used as the base for all relative links.

+- **canonifyURLs**: When set to true, allows Hugo to add baseUrl to the relative links.
+At this stage is needed to handle base url that is not the site root.

 ### Markup Settings

 Goldmark Parser is the tool that turns written content from the markdown files